-Panoro Energy’s internal control is a process carried out by, and is the responsibility of, the Board and the management, in addition to other employees, to ensure:
+Panoro’s internal control is a process carried out by, and is the responsibility of, the board and the management, in addition to other employees, to ensure:

 - compliance with applicable laws and regulations.

-Should improper practice, risk or irregularity occur within the Company, the management and Board are committed to make necessary corrections, and take remedial action.
+Should improper practice, risk or irregularity occur within Panoro, the management and board are committed to make necessary corrections and take remedial action.

 It is every manager’s responsibility to ensure that each person within their division is aware of, and is encouraged to live up to, these guidelines – but we all share the responsibility for complying with this Code of Conduct and for further developing our value driven company culture.

 Violation of this Code of Conduct may in accordance with relevant legislation, lead to internal disciplinary actions, dismissal or in the worst case even criminal prosecution.

 This Code of Conduct is a statement of certain fundamental Panoro principles, policies and procedures that govern Panoro Personnel.
 It does not create any rights for any customer, supplier, competitor, shareholder or any other person or entity.

 This Code of Conduct has been adopted by the board of directors of Panoro Energy ASA (as the ultimate parent company) on 21 August 2019 and shall be reviewed bi-annually (or earlier if required).